-The stair railing baluster spacing is too wide.
-This is a hazard for small children.
-The baluster spacing should be reduced as a safety upgrade.
-Current standards require that a 4" sphere not pass through the railing.
+The spacing between the balusters is too wide.
+This is a hazard to small children.
+The balusters should be spaced close enough together so that a 4" sphere cannot pass through.
+Upgrading the deck railing is recommended if small children are present.